Sempervivum arachnoideum subsp. tomentosum (C.B.Lehm. & Schnittsp.) Schinz & Thell.

 Sempervivum tomentosum, Sempervivum laggeri, Sempervivum arachnoideum var. laggeri, Sempervivum webbianum

-Sempervivum arachnoideum subsp. tomentosum is a mat-forming, evergreen perennial with rosettes up to 1.6 inches (4 cm) in diameter, of fleshy, obovate, mid-green to red leaves, densely covered in white, cobweb-like hairs.
-The star-shaped, pink flowers up to 0.6 inch (1.5 cm) in diameter are borne in flat cymes on stems up to 6 inches (15 cm) tall.
+Sempervivum arachnoideum subsp. tomentosum is a mat-forming succulent with rosettes of thick, fleshy, obovate, mid-green to red leaves densely covered in white cobweb-like hairs.
+The rosettes grow up to 1.6 inches (4 cm) in diameter.
+Flowers are pink, star-shaped, up to 0.6 inches (1.5 cm) in diameter, and borne in flat cymes on up to 6 inches (15 cm) tall stems in summer.

 USDA hardiness zone 4a to 10b: from −30 °F (−34.4 °C) to 40 °F (+4.4 °C).